Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

   * IPv4 supported (default)
   * IPv6 roadmap
 * Routing
-  * Static routes (default) exist on the edge router/switches at the edge.
+  * Static routes (default) exist on the edge router/switches.
   * Dynamic routing (OSPF or BGP) is possible at the edge.

-## Network Sizing and Requirements
+## Network sizing and requirements

 CMN